MKLab-ITI/hackair-data-retrieval/README.md

 How to run
 ●	Run the openAQCollector.jar, with a crawl settings file as command line argument.
 Examples are provided in [hackair_root]/hackair_modules/collectors/openaq

+# hackAIR Decision Support API

+The involved web-services were created with the adoption of state-of-the-art technologies: RESTful communication, exchange of information on the basis of JSON objects, etc. The hackAIR DS API is publicly available and may run both as an independent service or as an integrated service on the hackAIR app/platform.

 ### Luftdaten